Non-Hermitian sensing in the absence of exceptional points

 For comparison, we use a Hermitian sensor for the same task.
 We remove the BDs along with $H_2$, $H_H$, and $H_V$, leaving wave plates $Q_2(\phi_2)$-$H_1(\theta_1)$-$Q_1(\phi_1)$.
 We fix the setting angles of the wave plates to be the same as those of the non-Hermitian sensor, with $\varphi_1=0.5\pi$, $\varphi_2=-0.5\pi$.
 Figures~\ref{population}(g) and ~\ref{population}(h) show the population and the susceptibility of the Hermitian sensor.
-The measured susceptibility is $|\chi_{\theta_1}|\leq10.8\pm0.4$.
-Hence, the non-Hermitian enhancement ratio is $\sim 10.6$.
+The measured susceptibility is $|\chi_{\theta_1}|\leq11\pm2$.
+Hence, the non-Hermitian enhancement ratio is $\sim 10.5$.

-\textit{Non-Hermitian sensing under noise.---}Noise is a fundamental challenge for sensors as the sensitivity of a sensor is ultimately limited by noise.
-Generally, the influence of measurement noises on the sensitivity of the non-Hermitian sensor can be eliminated by repeating the measurement.
-However, for systematic noises that cannot be averaged out, the non-Hermitian sensors demonstrated here also outperform the Hermitian ones.
+\textit{Non-Hermitian sensing under noise.---}Noise is a fundamental challenge for sensors as the performance of a sensor is ultimately limited by noise.
+The non-Hermitian sensors demonstrated here outperform the Hermitian ones, particularly when the technical noises in experiments cannot be averaged out through repetitive measurements.
+Paradigmatic scenarios are sensing processes with strong background detection noises, or systematic errors; the latter usually results from certain unknown consistent deviations of the real experimental setting from the {\it a priori} scenario expected by the measurement agent~\cite{supp}.
 In the following, we take background noises~\cite{KG14,XZX+21} as an example, and experimentally confirm the non-Hermitian advantage.

-We characterize the measurement sensitivity $\Delta S$ using the standard deviation of the parameter to be estimated.
-The measurement sensitivity indicates the minimum change of the parameter that can be distinguished in the presence of the background noise.
-This allows us to directly compare the non-Hermitian sensing protocols to more established methods.
 For simplicity, we focus on the background noise due to the imperfection of detectors.
 The measured population of the state $\ket{H}$ in Eq.~(\ref{population_ex}) is then modified as

-Here $N'_{H,V}$ represents the additional photon numbers in the corresponding polarization states caused by the background noise, and $N=N_H+N_V$.
+Here $N'_{H,V}$ quantify the additional noisy photons in the corresponding polarization states caused by the background noise, and $N=N_H+N_V$.
 In general, the background noise is completely random.
-The corresponding photon numbers are therefore given by $N_H'\in[0,\eta_HN]$ and $N_V'\in[0,\eta_VN]$, respectively.
-Applying error propagation on Eq.~(\ref{population_niose}), the standard deviation of $\bar{S}'$ is
+The corresponding photon numbers are assumed to be uniformly distributed, with $N_H'\in[0,\eta_HN]$ and $N_V'\in[0,\eta_VN]$, respectively.
+With saturated photon detectors~\cite{HBL+17, XLD+20}, one can increase $N$ for better measurement precision, by considering a larger interrogation time, which typically involves more background photons as well.
+Hence, we assume fixed values of $\eta_{H,V}$ in the following.
+Applying the error propagation procedure on Eq.~(\ref{population_niose}), the measurement noise of $S'$ is

 The first term on the right-hand side of Eq.~(\ref{ds}) (in the second line) comes from the fluctuation of photons, which can be averaged out through repetitive measurements.
 Namely, the term tends to zero when $N\gg 1$.
 By contrast, the second term comes from the background noise, which is independent of $N$ and cannot be averaged out.